Summer and Fall Reflection

 This summer Marty Castriotta and Ellen Denny returned to camp staff and embodied their gifts as environmental educator extraordinares and land stewards, founders of Orchard Hill.

-In addition to the gifts of leaders, counselors, emerging teachers and CITs, the emerging energy of hope and newness created a beautiful spirit of welcome.
+In addition to the gifts of leaders, counselors, emerging teachers and Counselors-In-Training, the emerging energy of hope and newness created a beautiful spirit of welcome.
 Campers greeted each other as if they had known them for years.

 As the days rolled into each other a whole village was truly embodied in our lives.
 This went on for 5 weeks, culminating in the West African village camp where arts and music and friendship and love converged.